unknowndomain/slm-site/README.md

 The aim was to make it modular so that other spaces can fork it and make use of it for their own meals and share the code with other spaces.

-This part of the service in particular is a loader of modules and apps that can be used more widely with few changes.nd se
+This part of the service in particular is a loader of modules and apps that can be used more widely with few changes.

 ## Setup
-Setup is pretty straight forward.
-Clone the repo then use the following command to download all of the submodules that contain the apps.
+Setup is pretty straightforward.
+Clone the repo then use the following commands to download all of the submodules that contain the apps.

     git submodule init
     git submodule update

 Then run:
+    npm update
     node server.js

 ### Configuration